-Proposed in June 2014, the Clean Power Plan sets national and state-by-state targets and deadlines for the reduction of power plant emissions, with the aim of reducing CO2 emissions from electricity production by 30 percent compared with 2005 levels.44 Each state is free to achieve its target in its own way, and one of the main building blocks encouraged by the EPA is an increase in renewable energy.
+Proposed in June 2014, the Clean Power Plan sets national and state-by-state targets and deadlines for the reduction of power plant emissions, with the aim of reducing CO2 emissions from electricity production by 30 percent compared with 2005 levels.
+Each state is free to achieve its target in its own way, and one of the main building blocks encouraged by the EPA is an increase in renewable energy.
 Increasing solar energy production could help states achieve the goals of the Clean Power Plan by reducing dependence on fossil fuel-fired power plants, and a recent study from the Union of Concerned Scientists shows that renewable energy can do even more to reduce states' fossil fuel consumption than the EPA projects in its proposed state targets.
-If the EPA allows distributed generation as a compliance strategy for states, then obtaining at least 10 percent of the nation's electricity from the sun would enable the United States to achieve half of its emission reductions goal under the Clean Power Plan.